-In response, efforts to track the global ecological footprint of national consumption are making it possible to measure the total internal and external environmental pressures associated with a country's domestic consumption - including its imports of goods and services - along global supply chains.
-362 In 2016, for instance, WWF showed that around 46 per cent of the UK's global carbon footprint was from greenhouse gas emissions released overseas to meet UK demand.363 In Europe, emissions stemming from the consumption of imports account for more than 30 per cent of the total emissions of European countries (that is, Europe's total 'consumption-based' emissions are higher than its territorial emissions).364 Using global footprint accounting, national consumption-based calculations of transportation-related emissions would include all emissions linked to a country's international imports (whether or not these emissions occurred in national waters or airspace).
+In response, efforts to track the global ecological footprint of national consumption are making it possible to measure the total internal and external environmental pressures associated with a country's domestic consumption including its imports of goods and services - along global supply chains.378 In 2016, for instance, WWF showed that around 46 per cent of the UK's global carbon footprint was from greenhouse gas emissions released overseas to meet UK demand.379 In Europe, emissions stemming from the consumption of imports account for more than 30 per cent of the total emissions of European countries (that is, Europe's total 'consumption-based' emissions are higher than its territorial emissions).380 Using global footprint accounting, national consumption-based calculations of transportation-related emissions would include all emissions linked to a country's international imports (whether or not these emissions occurred in national waters or airspace).

 By enabling systematic monitoring, assessment and transparency of how each country's demand for a certain set of imported goods is linked directly (and indirectly) to environmental impacts elsewhere in the world, consumption-based ecological accounting could be a game-changer for trade negotiations in the coming years.
-It has the potential to reshape understandings of what is traded internationally (i.e. not just goods and services, but also their environmental consequences), how governments measure and distribute the responsibility and risks of environmental degradation, and how cost-sharing for improved environmental performance should be integrated into trade-related bargaining and rule-making.365 negotiations and for more opportunities for parliamentarians and stakeholders - including the diversity of the business sector and civil society - to observe and provide input into unfolding discussions and negotiations at the WTO, many of which have become accepted practice in other international organizations and negotiations.
+It has the potential to reshape understandings of what is traded internationally (i.e. not just goods and services, but also their environmental consequences), how governments measure and distribute the responsibility and risks of environmental degradation, and how cost-sharing for improved environmental performance should be integrated into trade-related bargaining and rule-making.381 discussions and negotiations at the WTO, many of which have become accepted practice in other international organizations and negotiations.